Stainless Games: History

 The company released Magic: The Gathering – Duels of the Planeswalkers in June 2009 on XBLA.
 Developed over nearly two years in conjunction with Wizards of the Coast, the title broke sales records on Xbox Live Arcade (171,000 in the first month) and was well received by both critics and players.
 In April 2011, it was announced by Wizards of the Coast that Stainless Games was working on the new updated client version of Magic: The Gathering Online (commonly known as MTGO or MODO).

 Stainless has also licensed Buckland's 1980s Mac classic Crystal Quest and has produced versions for XBLA and Windows Vista.

 On 1 June 2011, Stainless announced that it had retrieved the rights to the Carmageddon brand, and that a new and completely independent game was in development, named Carmageddon: Reincarnation.
 On 8 May 2012, Stainless announced a Kickstarter project aimed at funding Carmageddon: Reincarnation into a new game, with an initial requirement of $400,000 which was successfully completed on 7 June 2012 at $625,143.
 Also in 2011 and 2012, ports of the first game in the franchise were released for the iOS and Android platforms.
 It was titled Carmageddon: Funsize and initially had a positive reception; however, the game eventually became free-to-play, and introduced ads along with bugs.

-After releasing an updated version of Reincarnation titled Carmageddon: Max Damage and the smaller mobile game Carmageddon: Crashers, Stainless would sell the franchise IP to THQ Nordic.
-The company would then start to focus on its new venture titled ShockRods, a car combat game with arena shooting elements.
+After releasing an updated version of Reincarnation titled Carmageddon: Max Damage and the smaller mobile game Carmageddon: Crashers, Stainless went on to sell the franchise IP to THQ Nordic.
+The company then started to focus on its new venture titled ShockRods, a car combat game with arena shooting elements.